DTS: Enhancing Large Reasoning Models via Decoding Tree Sketching: ( )

-\paragraph{An Example.} An illustrative example of \Algnameabbr{} is shown in Figure~\ref{fig:dts-decoding-example}.
+The early termination strategy in \Algnameabbr{} is motivated by the anti-correlation in Figure~\ref{fig:anti-correlation}, where the short reasoning process consistently outperforms the long reasoning process.
+Specifically, \Algnameabbr{} provides two termination strategies: \texttt{DTS-Greedy} and \texttt{DTS-Stable}. \paragraph{DTS-Greedy.} \texttt{DTS-Greedy} follows a greedy stopping rule, terminating as soon as any candidate trajectory completes the generation.
+At each decoding step, \Algnameabbr{} monitors all active reasoning trajectories within the decoding tree to identify if any have generated the end-of-sequence \texttt{EOS} token.
+If at least one trajectory concludes, the generation process terminates immediately and this completed trajectory is returned as the final reasoning trace and answer. \paragraph{DTS-Stable.} \texttt{DTS-Stable} relaxes the greedy behavior in order to obtain more robust decisions.
+Instead of immediately committing to the first terminating trajectory, \texttt{DTS-Stable} collects a voting budget of $B$ trajectories that have finished and employs majority voting to select a final answer among them.
+In this way, \texttt{DTS-Stable} preserves the early-completion principle motivated by the length-accuracy anti-correlation, while yielding decisions that are more stable and less sensitive to stochastic variation across individual branches. \paragraph{An Example.} An illustrative example of \texttt{DTS-Greedy} is shown in Figure~\ref{fig:dts-decoding-example}.
 Given the input prompt: 'What’s the area of a rectangle with length 12 and width 9?'
-From step 1 to $t_1-1$, the next-token entropy satisfies $H(v) < \tau$, thus \Algnameabbr{} samples a single token per step to produce the prefix 'The area is length× width.'~(blue).
-At step $t_1$, after feeding the token 'Here,' into the model, the next-token entropy $H(v) \geq \tau$; \Algnameabbr{} therefore generates new branches~(green) by selecting the top two tokens 'the' and 'length', where each branch starts with these two tokens.
-From step $t_1+1$ to $t_2-1$, \Algnameabbr{} proceeds each branch~(blue and branch) with single-token sampling due to $H(v) < \tau$.
-At step $t_2$, after feeding the token 'So', the condition $H(v) \geq \tau$ holds again, and \Algnameabbr{} expands new branches by selecting the top two tokens 'length$\times$' and 'area=', yielding three branches in total~(blue, green purple).
-After step $t_2$, decoding continues with single-token sampling along all active branches and stops as soon as any branch emits the end token \texttt{<e>}~(purple branch).
+From step 1 to $t_1-1$, the next-token distribution satisfies $\delta_{\text{dec}}(P_t) =0$, thus \Algnameabbr{} samples a single token per step to produce the prefix 'The area is length× width.'~(blue).
+At step $t_1$, after feeding the token 'Here,' into the model, the next-token distribution meets $\delta_{\text{dec}}(P_{t_1}) =1$; \Algnameabbr{} therefore generates new branches~(green) by selecting the top two tokens 'the' and 'length', where each branch starts with these two tokens.
+From step $t_1+1$ to $t_2-1$, \Algnameabbr{} proceeds each branch~(blue and green) with single-token sampling due to $\delta_{\text{dec}}(P_t) =0$.
+At step $t_2$, after feeding the token 'So' from the green branch, the condition $\delta_{\text{dec}}(P_{t_2}) =1$ holds again, and \Algnameabbr{} expands the green branch by selecting the top two tokens 'length$\times$' and 'area=', yielding three branches in total~(blue, green, and purple).
+After step $t_2$, decoding continues with single-token sampling along all active branches and stops as soon as any branch emits the end token \texttt{EOS}~(purple branch).
 The final output is 'The area is length× width.
 Here, length =12 and width = 9.
 So area= 12× 9= 108'.